 Learn More about Improving Ergonomics in Your Workplace

 Concern for ergonomic injuries should extend through all levels of your business.
 Employees need to look out for their own health.
-Managers should ensure that the health and comfort of their employees is made a priority.
+Managers should ensure that the health and comfort of their employees is a priority.
 A happy, healthy team is a productive team.